atul-atul/atul-atul.github.io/docs/_posts/2023-04-02-cognitive-biases.md

 date: "2023-04-02"
 last_modified_at: 2023-04-02T00:00:01-00:00
 tags:
-  - reading
+  - Reading
-  - books
+  - Books
-  - "cognitive-bias"
+  - Cognitive-Bias
 ---

 Over past few years, cognitive biases have been of passive interest/ fascination for me.
 Passive because I haven't actually gone deliberately out of the way to study more about the topic.
 But I just notice and remember when I read about one.
 And then I try to look for and try to avoid that bias in my behavior.
 It probably started when I read the book "Thinking Fast and Slow".\* And then I ended up reading some other books in that space.